auth0/docs/articles/connections/enterprise/oidc.md

 4. Click **Create**.
 The new enterprise connection settings screen appears.

-5. On the **Settings** tab, make additional configure adjustments if necessary.
+5. On the **Settings** tab, make additional configuration adjustments if necessary.

 | Field | Description|
 | -- | -- |